awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 When CDR resolves a collision, it can insert records into the exception table `_DBA_APPLY_CDR_INFO` temporarily\.
 Integrated `REPLICAT` deletes these records later\.
 In a rare scenario, the integrated `REPLICAT` can process a large number of collisions, but a new integrated `REPLICAT` does not replace it\.
 Instead of being removed, the existing rows in `_DBA_APPLY_CDR_INFO` are orphaned\.
 Any new integrated `REPLICAT` processes slow down because they are querying orphaned rows in `_DBA_APPLY_CDR_INFO`\.

-To remove the orphaned rows from `_DBA_APPLY_CDR_INFO`, use the Amazon RDS procedure `rdsadmin_util.truncate_apply$_cdr_info`\.
-This procedure is released as part of the October 2020 release and patch update, available in the following database versions:
+To remove all rows from `_DBA_APPLY_CDR_INFO`, use the Amazon RDS procedure `rdsadmin_util.truncate_apply$_cdr_info`\.
+This procedure is released as part of the October 2020 release and patch update\.
+The procedure is available in the following database versions:
 + [Version 19\.0\.0\.0\.ru\-2020\-10\.rur\-2020\-10\.r1](Appendix.Oracle.RU-RUR.19.0.0.0.md#Appendix.Oracle.RU-RUR.19.0.0.0.ru-2020-10.rur-2020-10.r1)
 + [Version 18\.0\.0\.0\.ru\-2020\-10\.rur\-2020\-10\.r1](Appendix.Oracle.RU-RUR.18.0.0.0.md#Appendix.Oracle.RU-RUR.18.0.0.0.ru-2020-10.rur-2020-10.r1)
 + [Version 12\.2\.0\.1\.ru\-2020\-10\.rur\-2020\-10\.r1](Appendix.Oracle.RU-RUR.12.2.0.1.md#Appendix.Oracle.RU-RUR.12.2.0.1.ru-2020-10.rur-2020-10.r1)